 Most of the research involving binders based on animal glue focused on preventing or eliminating its room temperature aggregation.
 One of the ways is to combine animal glue with other polymeric binders.
-Thus, Liu et al. used acrylic acid and glucose to prepare an animal glue binder with high tensile strength and apply it to aluminum alloy castings [7].
-Miao et al. developed a liquid bone glue adhesive using epichlorohydrin [8].
+Thus, Mohammad Sadeghi et al. developed a new super absorbent adhesive with animal glue and MMA as the main raw materials, which has good thermal stability [11].
+Weihua et al. used acrylic acid and glucose to prepare an animal glue binder with high tensile strength and apply it to aluminum alloy castings [12].
+Ren Yuyan et al. a new type of animal bone glue adhesive was synthesized by using ethanol and glycerol as composite modifiers.
+The modified adhesive molecules had a network space structure [13].
+Miao et al. developed a liquid bone glue adhesive using epichlorohydrin [14].
 Guo et al. proposed to chemically cross-link Al3+ with the bone glue.
-The surface of the resulting CA membrane was smoother and denser than of the original bone glue membrane [9].
-Fan et al. used waterbased polyurethane blends to modify animal glue and quickly cured it with compressed air [10].
+The surface of the resulting CA membrane was smoother and denser than of the original bone glue membrane [15].
+Khatua et al. developed an amino-plastic based thermosetting resin adhesives using animal glue and melamine, the adhesive is cost effective, eco-friendly and enhance the fire retardant property [16].
+Krishnanand et al. graft-cured polycaprolactone acrylate on the surface of animal glue can improve the biological inclusiveness of the adhesive and has good hydrophilicity [17].
+Fan Chenchen et al. used water-based polyurethane blends to modify animal glue and quickly cured it with compressed air [18].
 The tensile strength of the molding sand could reach 2.60 MPa.